• Menu

 Asphalt or oily odor Manganese Iron filter that removes manganese ( Pro-OX, MangOX, Greensand, Pyrolox)

-Oily odor Petroleum Oil removal media such OilSorb, followed by activated carbon filtration.
+Oily odor Petroleum Oil removal media such as OilSorb, followed by activated carbon filtration.

-Cucumber odor Iron or sulfate-reducing bacteria Disinfection with chlorine or ozone or peroxide, followed by filtration
+Cucumber odor Iron or sulfate-reducing bacteria Disinfection with chlorine, ozone, or peroxide, followed by filtration

-Earthy or grass odor Geosmin Produced by actinomycetes, blue-green algae, and green algae.
+Earthy or grassy odor Geosmin Produced by actinomycetes, blue-green algae, and green algae.

 Garlic odor or taste Methane gas Off-gas into an open storage tank, ventilate well, and use caution in treating this problem; methane is flammable